clearsecureidentity/postman-collections/README.md

-### CLEAR Partners: Work with your Account team to leverage these collections.
+### Work with your Account team to get the most out of these collections.
 Environment variables (most importantly: Client ID, Secret, and Service URLs) available on request.